discord-net/Discord.Net/docs/guides/commands/commands.md

 Next, satisfy the `TypeReader` class by overriding the [ReadAsync] method.

->[!NOTE]
+> [!NOTE]
->In many cases, Visual Studio can fill this in for you, using the
+> In many cases, Visual Studio can fill this in for you, using the
->"Implement Abstract Class" IntelliSense hint.
+> "Implement Abstract Class" IntelliSense hint.

-Inside this task, add whatever logic you need to parse the input string.
+Inside this Task, add whatever logic you need to parse the input string.

 If you are able to successfully parse the input, return [TypeReaderResult.FromSuccess] with the parsed input, otherwise return [TypeReaderResult.FromError] and include an error message if necessary.

 [TypeReaderResult]: xref:Discord.Commands.TypeReaderResult